FAQ for the PhD Program

 No, we do not offer the PhD program online.

-PhD students who are U.S. citizens or permanent residents are eligible to receive funding for three years of study.
+PhD students enrolled full-time receive funding for three years of study.

 Do I need to identify a specific research question prior to applying to the Columbia Nursing PhD program?